 Now that you’ve taken the time to write the perfect ad copy, it’s important to test and optimize it.

-According to our resident AdWords expert, Patrick Holmes, the best way to conduct useful tests using Google’s Conversion Optimizer is to “limit tests to individual, specific elements.
+According to our resident Google Ads expert, Patrick Holmes, the best way to conduct useful tests using Google’s Conversion Optimizer is to “limit tests to individual, specific elements.
 Focus tests on headlines before description text since headlines are more prominent.”
 By doing this, you’ll know what’s working and what’s not, and be able to write better ad copy in the future.